nilearn/nilearn/doc/building_blocks/estimator_choice.rst

    * The SVC is fairly insensitive to the choice of the regularization parameter
+   * cross-validation (CV) takes time
-   * The ridge and ridge cv are fast, but will work only on well-separated classes
+   * The ridge and ridge CV are fast, but will not work well on ill-separated classes, and, most importantly give ugly weights maps (see below)
    * Parameter selection is difficult with sparse models
+   * **There is no free lunch**: no estimator will work uniformely better on every situation.

 .. figure:: ../auto_examples/images/plot_haxby_different_estimators_1.png